conarwelsh/nettuts-laravel4-and-backbone/README.md

 - authentication/authorization: ensuring that the requesting user is allowed access to this data
 - and many more

 If we place these types of logic in our controller, the usage of that functionality is only available to that route.
 So where else can we put it... in the model?
 If we place this logic in the model, what was a clean abstraction of our database is now becoming cluttered with all kinds of application logic... does not quite feel right.
-What if 2 versions of our API have different methods of parsing input data, handling pagination, or validating... are we going to put just alternate versions of the same method all in the model?
-Controllers cannot change without breaking routes, and models cannot change without breaking data manipulation.
+What if 2 versions of our API have different methods of parsing input data, handling pagination, or validating... are we going to put just alternate versions of the same method in the model?

+The short version of this story is that we need a separation of concerns.

 This is where repositories come into the picture.
 Repositories fill the gap between the model and the controller in beautiful fashion.
 Our models are able to stay focused specifically on how to manage data coming in and out of the data-layer, and our controllers can focus solely on user input and responses.
 We now will have re-usable, swap-able, test-able and version-able classes to work with to handle all of the above needs.
 Repositories can now handle all of the growing-pains of our application, whilst leaving controllers and models to do what they do best!